rbi-mtm/rbi-mtm.github.io/content/post/25-10-01-ams25/index.md

 ---
-title: We are organizing the Atomistic Modelling School 2025 in Zagreb!
+title: We are organizing the Atomistic Modelling School 2025!
 date: 2025-10-01
 ---

-We're organizing a 3-day school in atomistic modelling of materials.
+We're organizing a 3-day school in atomistic modelling of materials in Zagreb, Croatia.

 <!--more-->